 - female condoms (95% effective if used correctly)

-can be inserted within 48 hours of the birth.
-If not inserted within 48 hours, you'll usually be advised to wait until four weeks after the birth.
+If an IUD or IUS is not inserted within 48 hours, you'll usually be advised to wait until 4 weeks after the birth.

-If you're not breastfeeding and your healthcare professional has assessed you have no medical risk factors for a blood clot in a vein, you can start to use the:
+If you're not breastfeeding and your healthcare professional has checked you have no medical risk factors for a blood clot in a vein, you can start to use the:

 - combined pill (more than 99% effective if taken correctly)